-In March of this year, hundreds of Battelle employees pivoted from their day jobs to support the roll out of the Critical Care Decontamination SystemTM (CCDS) in response to the N95 shortage.
-I was fortunate to support the incredible CCDS team by helping to enroll and onboard customers into the mask decontamination program.
+In March of this year, hundreds of Battelle employees pivoted from their day jobs to support the roll out of the Critical Care Decontamination SystemTM in response to the N95 shortage.
+I was fortunate to support the incredible Critical Care Decontamination System team by helping to enroll and onboard customers into the mask decontamination program.
 With more than 2.6 million masks decontaminated to date, Battelle has been able to help keep thousands of frontline healthcare workers and first responders safe during the pandemic.

-While the CCDS program has received plenty of publicity, there are several other ways Battelle is responding to the pandemic.
+There are several other ways Battelle is responding to the pandemic to help the nation.
 A COVID-19 testing facility has been set up at our West Jefferson, OH, campus and is ramping up to increase much-needed testing capacity.
 Battelle researchers and scientists are developing new methods for rapid diagnostic testing that could lead to a simple at-home test.
 Passive testing programs are being implemented, such as monitoring wastewater for the SARS-CoV-2 virus to identify potential COVID clusters' emergence.
 In terms of treating COVID, our Clinical and Non-Clinical Research business is working with pharmaceutical companies as part of the federal government’s Warp Speed initiative to develop and test COVID vaccine candidates.
 Researchers are conducting surface contamination studies for the EPA to determine how long viruses can persist on surfaces.
 Another Battelle group works with the Institute of Museum and Library Services and the Online Computer Library Center (OCLC) to test how long the virus stays on commonly used library and museum items.

 To receive updates on Battelle Health and more.